It is fantastic to finally realize that there is no magic secret to the work-life balance puzzle and that is okay.

 Whenever you gather a group of women together, the conversation inevitably turns to how hard it is to balance the duties at home and work.
-It doesn’t matter if the women are successful business executives or stay at home moms charged with keeping things running smoothly on the home front.
-There is always a conversation about how to balance work, family and still squeeze in some personal time.
+It doesn’t matter if the women are successful business executives or stay-at-home moms charged with keeping things running smoothly on the home front.
+There is always a conversation about how to balance work and family and still squeeze in some personal time.
 Inevitably someone leaves the conversation upset because she feels like a failure because she can’t make it all work.

 Today I am advocating for a different way of looking at it.
-Get over the frustration, kick it out the door and say, forget it all and accept and embrace your life, whatever it is and keep moving.
+Get over the frustration, kick it out the door and say, forget it all and accept and embrace your life, whatever it is, and keep moving.
 This is a great situation to use the seven stages of grief to handle:

 1 Shock and denial – what happens when a woman realizes that she has responsibilities at home and work that ideally need 28 hours per day and that there are only 24 hours in each of her days.